oracle/dotnet-db-samples/samples/README.txt

 =========
 ASP.NET Core Sample: Demonstrates a simple ASP.NET Core web app to connect and retrieve data Configuration API Sample: Demonstrates how to use the OracleConfiguration, OracleDataSourceCollection, and OracleOnsServerCollection classes.
-Autonomous DB Sample: Demonstrates how to connect ODP.NET Core to Oracle Autonomous Database.
 Entity Framework Core Sample: Demonstrates Oracle EF Core using DB First and scaffolding scenarios.

 Event Handler